 A stronger and faster player with average skill could play up with a less skilled older team.
-The fast that this type of player is ahead because of physical not technical could help them play against kids their own size.
+The fact that this type of player is ahead because of physical not technical could help them play against kids their own size.

-A skillful kid playing up with older stronger kids who lack technique doesn’t help this type of player.
-They need others who can play with them and move the ball.
+A skillful kid playing up with older stronger kids who lack technique doesn’t help this type of player… They need others who can play with them and move the ball.

 Playing time should be a factor

 Not only should the child be dominating their own age group, but also doing well with the older team too.
 If the playing time is only 60% I wouldn’t move up.

 Is the child mentally prepared to move back down

 It’s important that the child understand that if they move back down an age, it doesn’t mean failure.

 The last thing we want is to take courage out of our kids, so make sure they understand soccer is like a rollercoaster.
 Same with life.
 Teach them the life lessons that come with the beautiful game.

 Make sure they understand what could happen and that it’s doesn’t mean failure for the player if they move back to their age group.

 If the player is good enough they are old enough

-You can read more by clicking on that link, but in short if the player is ready try it and then gage how things go.
+You can read more by clicking on that link, but in short if the player is ready try it and then gauge how things go.
 As long as they continue to develop and enjoy themselves keep it going.